tedneward/VSLive-AngularHOL/README.md

 The other will be the "Vote" class, which will be a domain object specifically for holding votes.
 This could be the votes for Jokes (which we will separate into "laugh-out-loud"s, also known as LOLs, and "groans"), but the intent will be that Votes could be used for other things (such as comments on a blog, or in a community portal).
 Please, however, do not use Vote for any sort of governmental election process.

+* *Generate the Vote class.* There are several ways to do this (including simply doing a "File|New" from your favorite text editor) but the easiest will be to allow the Angular-CLI to do the work for us.
+To do that, from a Terminal or Command Prompt window, type `ng generate class Vote --spec true`.

+* *Modify the Vote class.* We want the Vote class to have a private field `votes` (of type number), a single property `voteCount` that returns the number of votes in the `votes` field, and a method `increment` that will increment the vote count.

+* *Modify the Vote tests.* When Angular CLI generated the Vote class, we asked it to also generate a `.spec.ts` file, which is used to test the code.